-My interest in helping you develop into student scholars demands I design authentic writing experiences for you.
+My interest in helping students develop into scholars demands I design authentic writing assignments.
 I must also be present, which, given our content, means doing more than lecturing or providing course notes.
-I must be willing to work with you in class and one-on-one as your projects take shape.
-I must, and will, encourage you to publish exceptional and innovative work through national and local venues or to participate in professional development opportunities.
-I approach our work this way because I believe that learning should not be a private or solitary matter.
+I must be willing to work with them in class and one-on-one as their projects take shape.
+I must, and will, encourage them to publish exceptional and innovative work through national and local venues or to participate in professional development opportunities.
+I approach my work this way because I believe that learning should not be a private or solitary matter.
 Knowledge is meant to be shared.
-Through your publications and research contributions, I learn from you.
-I don’t expect you to do all of these things, but I do want to step aside a little each semester and help you find your passion for learning and your place in the university.
+Through students’ publications and research contributions, I learn from them.
+I don’t expect all my students to do all of these things, but I do want to step aside a little each semester and help them find a passion for learning and their place in the university.

-I also expect you to take responsibility for your own learning, and this includes asking you to do research about topics you are interested in and even asking you to honestly reflect on your performance (often in the form of a Self-Assessment Letters or Letters of Transmittal).
+I also expect students to take responsibility for their own learning, and this includes asking them to do research about topics they are interested in and even asking them to honestly reflect on their performance (often in the form of a Self-Assessment Letters or Letters of Transmittal).

-I am not here to transfer what I know about writing, rhetoric, literacy studies, and research to you, so you can give it back to me.
-Instead, you and I are working together to make new knowledge, to see what answers we might find to these questions.
+I am not here to transfer what I know about writing, rhetoric, literacy studies, and research to students simply so they can give it back to me.
+Instead, I want to work with my students to make new knowledge, to see what answers we might find to these questions.
 Together.
 As collaborators.
-I can’t wait to work with you.